-In order to demonstrate the effectiveness of the control environment in place to oversee its operations to its existing and potential clients, NBL has mandated Ernst & Young to issue a combined ISAE 3402 / U.S. AT section 801 report for the fiscal year ended 31 March 2022, our seventh Service Organisation Control report.
+In order to demonstrate the effectiveness of the control framework in place to oversee its operations to its existing and potential clients, NBL has mandated Ernst & Young to issue a combined ISAE 3402 / U.S. AT section 801 report for the fiscal year ended 31 March 2023, our eight Service Organisation Control report.